 - Plant-based ingredients

-Handmade in Devon, the Planet Detox toilet scrub is a brilliant eco option.
-This toilet cleaner comes in powder form that can be sprinkled on your toilet.
+Handmade in Devon, the Planet Detox scrub is a brilliant eco toilet cleaner option.
+The scrub comes in powder form that can be sprinkled on your toilet.
 All natural ingredients are used, including essential oils and pumice powder, whilst being SLS and palm oil free.